 Training is crucial

-The Community Organising Fellowship is a significant investment in deepening community organising skills and practices.
-This Fellowship is intended for campaigners with political experience who have the capacity to develop and implement campaign strategies.
-It aims to create a cohort of highly skilled and effective organisers.
+The Community Organising Fellowship is a significant investment in deepening campaign strategy and community organising skills and practices.
+This Fellowship is for campaigners with political experience who have the capacity to develop and implement campaign strategies.
+It creates a cohort of highly skilled and effective organisers.